 If you could perform only one exercise for the rest of your life to achieve your fitness goals, what would you choose?
-It’s a great question for time-strapped men looking for the best exercises to work them efficiently.
-To answer it, we asked seven of the country’s top fitness professionals, from celebrity trainers to exercise scientists, which single move they’d recommend.
+For time-strapped dads who only have a few moments to get after it, they need the best full-body workout for men available.
+So we asked seven of the country’s top fitness professionals, from celebrity trainers to exercise scientists, which single full-body move they’d recommend for men.
 The bad news?
 They all provided different answers.
 The good news?
-Each exercise — from back exercises for men to push-ups and squats for men — attacks multiple muscle groups and, when you’re stressed for time and can only hit a few reps, works the muscles that need it most.
+Each exercise — from back exercises for men to push-ups and squats — attacks multiple muscle groups, which is key when you’re stressed for time and can only hit a few reps.
 The better news?
 Most can be performed anywhere you have enough space to pop a squat.

 Recommended by: David Kirsch, a celebrity trainer who works with the likes of Kate Upton, Kerry Washington, and chef Danny Meyer.
 He’s the founder-owner of the Madison Square Club in NYC.

 Why?
 “I start every day with at least five sets of as many push-ups as I can do, ending each set with a one-minute plank.”
 Kirsch recommends the quick exercise for guys because it gets the heart going while also engaging the core, arms, back, chest, and arms.

 How to do it: Perform a set of push-ups, then return to the “up” position and hold a plank.
 You should be pushing through your heels so your calves are lengthened and rolling your shoulders down your back so you’re not over engaging your trap muscles.
 Your navel should also be drawn, and you should be bracing with your abdomen while also squeezing with your butt.
 Hold for one minute and repeat.